port-labs/example-port-organization-data/README.md

 ## Overview

-In this example, you will create blueprints for `portUser` and `portTeam` that ingests all users and teams from your [Port account](https://app.getport.io).
+In this example, you will create blueprints for `user` and `team` that ingests all users and teams from your [Port account](https://app.getport.io).
 You will then add some python script to make API calls to Port's REST API and fetch data for your account.

 ## Getting started